-17All the comments are posted in full at the Committee website referenced above.
+21All the comments are posted in full at the Committee website referenced above.

-- "We do not need more low pay, part-time jobs in XXX-Mart or YYY-Depot.
-We need good jobs--high pay with stability.
-We cannot get from here to there with a continued drain of net profit flowing from Montana to the hinterland.
-Business recruitment whereby the net profits are "out-sourced" (exported from Montana) should not take place in preference of business recruitment of companies which are Montana-centric, e.g., whereby the net profits will stay in Montana." -- Jim Miller of the Gallatin Valley. - "Below18 is a great example of State (Indiana) government, companies and universities working together to "seed" or fund the life sciences and product commercialization.
+- "Below22 is a great example of State (Indiana) government, companies and universities working together to "seed" or fund the life sciences and product commercialization.
 This accomplishment is the result of vision, leadership and focus.
-Montana needs to do something similar." -- Lonnie Bookbinder, CEO, ProteoGenesis. - (1) "Pass an "open container" law that meets criteria of the Federal Highway Administration. . . .
+Montana needs to do something similar." - Lonnie Bookbinder, CEO, ProteoGenesis. - (1) "Pass an "open container" law that meets criteria of the Federal Highway Administration. . . .
 Every \$1 million spent on construction translates into about 46 jobs."
 (2) "Appropriate funds to the colleges of technology so they can ramp up training programs for the construction trades.
-Hundreds of jobs are being created each year in construction--from carpenters to heavy equipment operators--and companies cannot find qualified workers."
-(3) "Tap the coal trust for infrastructure improvements at the state and local levels." -- Cary Hegreberg, Executive Director, Montana Contractors' Association.
+Hundreds of jobs are being created each year in construction-from carpenters to heavy equipment operators-and companies cannot find qualified workers."
+(3) "Tap the coal trust for infrastructure improvements at the state and local levels." - Cary Hegreberg, Executive Director, Montana Contractors' Association.

-18The reference is to an article about Indiana's Future Fund, a \$73 million "fund of funds" that invests in life sciences-oriented venture firms based in Indiana.
+22The reference is to an article about Indiana's Future Fund, a \$73 million "fund of funds" that invests in life sciences-oriented venture firms based in Indiana.

-Chapter 6: Working Group Activities
+6. Working Group Activities

 The ad hoc working group on venture capital (and on economic development more generally) first met on January 6, 2004, at the Capitol.
 One purpose was to help frame a presentation on venture capital for the full Committee's January meeting.
 Another purpose was to present to the Committee the various viewpoints held by members of the ad hoc working group.
 These viewpoints formed the economic development portion of the March 5 Committee meeting.
 Over the span of 8 months, the ad hoc working group met seven times, sometimes with the benefit of a speaker phone.
 One meeting that focused primarily on angel investors was at the TechRanch in Bozeman.
 All the other meetings were at the Capitol.
 The most vocal advocates supported angel networks or a fund of funds bill.
-Proponents of angel networks contended that the earlystage support provided by this group was preliminary to any investments by venture funds, which tend to be larger investments.
+Proponents of angel networks contended that the early-stage support provided by this group was preliminary to any investments by venture funds, which tend to be larger investments.
 Proponents of incentives to create a fund of funds bill referred to the importance of creating interest in Montana companies within a competitive context.
-The concept, they said, was that in pushing for review of Montana deals by venture funds and offering incentives, local companies would have greater access than they currently do to venture capitalists, who are accustomed to advising companies on how to tap into growth cycles.
+The concept, they said, was that

+Among the purposes for the ad hoc working group were to help frame a presentation on venture capitol for the full Committee and to present to the Committee the various viewpoints of the working group members. in pushing for review of Montana deals by venture funds and offering incentives, local companies would have greater access than they currently do to venture capitalists, who are accustomed to advising companies on how to tap into growth cycles.